EliasNegasa/PlaySphere/README.md

 ## Acknowledgments

-- The PlayShere project is inspired by the RAWG game discovery platform.
+- The PlaySphere project is inspired by the RAWG game discovery platform.
 - Special thanks to the RAWG API for providing rich and up-to-date game data.

-Happy gaming with PlayShere! 🎮
+Happy gaming with PlaySphere! 🎮